CharlesPlusC/ERP_tools/README.md

 ## Orekit Custom CERES ERP Force Model

 I have implemented a ERP force model for Orekit that uses the CERES data to calculate the radiative flux at a given satellite's position.
 This force model can be used to propagate a satellite's trajectory and calculate the radiative flux at each point along the trajectory.
-It is still in need of some refinement but it seems to perform similarly to the Knocke model in Orekit.

 HCL Difference between the two models relative to a trajectory with no ERP force model for a Starlink satellite over a 6-hour period:
 ![Knocke vs CERES Starlink](output/ERP_prop/SL_6hr_Knocke_vs_CERES.jpeg)